 - Lung Cancer Fact Sheet — Use this fact sheet to educate your partners and communities.
 The fact sheet provides information and statistics on the lung cancer burden in Indiana.

 - Sample Press Release for Lung Cancer Awareness Month (November) — This press release is designed to be customized and sent to local media outlets.
-County level data is available using the Indiana State Cancer Registry Statistics Report Generator.
+County-level data is available using the Indiana State Cancer Registry Online Statistics Report Generator.